CSUCI nursing students volunteering at multiple vaccination sites | NewsChannel 3-12

 The pandemic made it difficult for nursing students to log clinical hours they need to graduate, but volunteering to administer vaccines is helping.

-“I think that this is hopefully a once and a life time opportunity,” said Stein.
+“I think that this is, hopefully, a once in a lifetime opportunity,” said Stein.

 Comments